THE VITTORIA & DISTRICT FOUNDATION

 • created and maintained the vittoria.on.ca website.

-• purchased and installed a plaque in the Vittoria & District Community
+• purchased and installed a plaque in the Vittoria

-and activities in Bicentennial year, 1996.
+200th Anniversary and our celebrations and activities in Bicentennial year,

-• awarded University Scholarships to deserving high school graduates -
+• awarded University Scholarships to deserving high school graduates - from Normandale, Port Ryerse, RR#2

-from Normandale, Port Ryerse, RR#2 Simcoe, RR#6 Simcoe,and Vittoria.
+Simcoe, RR#6 Simcoe,and Vittoria.

 • purchased and installed spun-aluminum letters for the “Vittoria